Skip to main content

 Use the smallest model for classification and routing.
 A gpt-4o-mini call for routing costs ~$0.0001 and takes ~300ms.
 Using gpt-4o for the same routing call costs 30x more and takes 2x longer, with no accuracy improvement for simple classification tasks.

-Configure `max_retries` at the model level, not the chain level.
-ChatOpenAI(max_retries=3) handles transient failures with exponential backoff.
-Use .with_fallbacks() only when you want to switch to a genuinely different model or provider.
+I always set max_concurrency explicitly rather than relying on the default.
+And I configure max_retries at the model level — ChatOpenAI(max_retries=3) handles transient failures with exponential backoff automatically.
+Reserve .with_fallbacks() for when you want to switch to a genuinely different provider.

 Quick Reference